jeeneo/dejpeg/README.md

   `--no-cleanup`: (internal) will skip cleaning and reuse existing libraries

-  `--skip-gradle` (internal) used when running from gradle wrapper or Android studio
+  `--skip-gradle`: (internal) used when running from gradle wrapper or Android studio
 </details>

 <details>